How many days a week should you workout?

 Try to put in place a way of monitor your progress.
 This can be as simple as timing your run, to measuring how low you can go into a stretch.
 This can be a number of things, I would say it would probably be based on your priorities.

-Knowing these little gems of wisdom will tell you exactly how many days a week you should workout for.
+Knowing these little gems of wisdom will tell you exactly how many days a week should you workout for.
 Take each day at a time, if you are fortunate to be able to workout on a daily basis, then you will make a lot of athletes envious.

 But that’s not your problem that’s theirs.